Nursing Home Sepsis

 - The victim suffered harm due to this abuse or neglect.

-- As a result of the breach of duty, the victim has economic or non-economic losses, or both.
+- As a result of the breach of duty, the victim has economic or non-economic losses or both.

 Hundreds of Illinois nursing homes have faced serious penalties and fines due to violations involving nursing home abuse, neglect, and mistreatment of their patients.
 Most of the cases involved a preventable infection, such as a urinary tract infection, festering surgical wounds, and bedsore injuries, all which lead to nursing homes sepsis injuries.